 Pickups "pick up" the string's vibrations and turn them into an electronic signal.
 They're among the most important parts of an electric guitar, and they help dictate the kind of sound it produces.
 Most guitars have either single coil pickups, double coil pickups (more commonly known as humbuckers), or one of each.

 Single coil pickups give a brighter sound that can cut through mix, so are often favored by guitarists who like clean solos, or who prefer a high, treble-rich sound.
 That said, with enough overdrive they can sound gritty enough for punk or grunge.

 Humbuckers are made from two single coil pickups wired out of phase with one another.
 They have a fuller sound and are usually used for heavier music.

 Although less common, you can also find guitars with active pickups — such as EMGs — which incorporate a preamp for higher output and better sound control.

 When first starting out, a lot of people choose an electric guitar similar to the one their musical hero plays or played — it may help achieve a similar sound to that of your favorite band.

 The most expensive guitars are often made in the U.S., but you can also buy imports from other countries.
 Japan, Mexico, China, and Korea are the most common, and often turn out quality instruments.

-Most electric guitars have 22 frets, but some boast 24, which will allow you to play the full octave above the 12th fret.
+Most electric guitars have 22 frets, but some boast 24, which will allow you to play the full octave over the 12th fret.
 This is perfect if you like to play in a higher register, but unnecessary for the majority of guitarists.